 “Our fully integrated ELD solution is what carriers and drivers need in this new environment,” said George Abernathy, vice president of sales and supply chain solutions at Transflo.
 “The technology not only addresses the required move from paper records to electronic logs, but also foundational business needs like safety and productivity.
 Smaller fleets now enjoy operational capabilities that were previously out of reach.”

-For more information on the ELD discount pricing available to Crestmark clients through the Transflo partnership, click here.
+For more information on the ELD discount pricing available to Crestmark clients through the Transflo partnership, visit our ELD partnership page.

 Call us at 888-999-8050.